-12.1 GRASS nustatymas
+12.1 Lesson: GRASS Setup

 Using GRASS in QGIS requires you to think of the interface in a slightly different way.
 Remember that you're not working in QGIS directly, but working in GRASS via QGIS.
 Hence, make sure you have installed QGIS Desktop with Grass support.